 If you prioritize:

-- Predictable pricing (no variable costs)
+- Predictable flat quotas (no variable usage costs)

 - Autonomous workflows